robinmamie/intro_computer_graphics/assignment_2/Exercise2-Group5/readme.md

 ## 3. Specular
 Once again, we had to consider all light rays.
 In order to compute their specular reflection, we simply applied the formula seen in class: [I = I_l * m_s(r⋅v)^s](https://lgg.epfl.ch/teaching/ICG2019/icg_lectures/03-Lighting.html#/specular-reflection-4) with [r = 2n(n⋅l) − l](https://lgg.epfl.ch/teaching/ICG2019/icg_lectures/03-Lighting.html#/specular-reflection-2) whose implementation is trivial with the helper function in the vec3 class.
-At the end, we must make sure that the two conditions n⋅l≥0 and n⋅r≥0 are satisfied, otherwise there is no illumination.
+At the end, we must make sure that the two conditions n⋅l ≥ 0 and n⋅r ≥ 0 are satisfied, otherwise there is no illumination.

 ## 4. Shadows